Francisco de Cuellar: Spanish Armada

+In 1588, Cuéllar participated in the Spanish Armada, a 130-strong fleet sent by Philip II of Spain to invade England: he was the captain of the San Pedro, a galleon of the squadron of Castille, one of the front-line squadrons of the Spanish Armada.
 The Armada suffered heavy losses during an extraordinary season of storms in the autumn of 1588.
-Cuéllar had been captain of the San Pedro, a galleon of the squadron of Castille, one of the front-line squadrons of the Spanish Armada, when the ship left its position in the Armada formation in the North Sea in order to make repairs.
-He was accused of disobedience and was sentenced to death by hanging by the Major General of the fleet, Francisco Arias de Bobadilla.
+While in the North Sea, the ship left its position in the Armada formation in order to make repairs.
+Cuéllar was accused of disobedience and was sentenced to death by hanging by the Major General of the fleet, Francisco Arias de Bobadilla.
 Cuéllar was sent to the merchantman, La Lavia, for execution of sentence by the Auditor General, Martin de Aranda.

 The sentence was not executed, and Cuéllar remained on board until the merchantman, a member of the Levant squadron, which suffered heavy losses on the return voyage (less than 400 survivors returned out of 4,000 who set sail), anchored in the company of two others on the Irish coast, a mile off Streedagh Strand in present-day County Sligo.
 On the fifth day at anchor all three ships were driven onto the beach, where they broke up.
 Of the 1,000 men on board, 300 survived.

 Local inhabitants beat, robbed and stripped those who came ashore.
 But Cuéllar, having clung to a loose hatch cover, floated to shore unobserved and concealed himself among rushes.
 He was in poor shape, and was joined by a naked fellow survivor who was dumbstruck and soon died.
 Cuéllar kept drifting in and out of consciousness; at one point he and his fellow survivor were discovered by two armed men, who covered them with rushes before going to the shore to loot.
 At another point he saw 200 horsemen riding across the beach.